 What do you make of that?
+Jot down a few thoughts.

-According to early church fathers Jerome (circa AD 400) and Eusebius (circa AD 300), Luke was from Antioch.
-A long-time traveling companion to the apostle Paul, Luke is assumed to have been a Gentile, probably Greek, since Paul did not list him among those "of the circumcision" who were his fellow workers (Col. 4:10-11).
+According to early church fathers Jerome (circa AD 400) and Eusebius (circa AD 300), Luke was from Antioch.7 A long-time traveling companion to the apostle Paul, Luke is assumed to have been a Gentile, probably Greek, since Paul did not list him among those "of the circumcision" who were his fellow workers (Col. 4:10-11).
 That Luke was a physician is particularly striking (Col. 4:14).
-The timing of his arrival in Paul's missionary journey may well suggest he originally joined him to provide medical assistance.
+The timing of his arrival in Paul's missionary journey may suggest he originally joined him to provide medical assistance.
 The third Gospel was not Luke's only contribution to the canon.
 He also wrote the Book of Acts.

-Peruse Acts 1:1-2:18, and count the number of times Luke mentioned the Holy Spirit.
+Skim over Acts 1:1-2:18 and count the number of times Luke mentioned the Holy Spirit.
+How many times was it?